 See as well Vegetable under Mouth slang.

-Quote from the French writer Michel Houellebecq: “Sometimes I brought slices de ham for to accompany vegetables in boîte of the office; even once I bring myself a garlic sausage.
+Quote from the French writer Michel Houellebecq: “Sometimes I brought slices de ham to to accompany vegetables in boîte of the office; even once I bring myself a garlic sausage.
 "In serotonin (2019, Flammarion Editions).

 Culinary uses of vegetables : Vegetables can be use raw ou cooked.
 They are most often used asaccompagnement du flat main and can be prepared and cooked with the meat (pot au feu) or separately (couscous).
 They can also be use en entry, for example dishes from rawness, or in the form of Soupes and soups. salads are usually a separate dish.

 Some may be use raw ou cooked, but most require baking.